 Unfortunately, while this response does wonders for protecting us from danger, it can be a detriment to long-term investors by leading to bad investment decisions driven by emotions, like fear and greed.
 Ill-timed investment decisions driven by emotional or in response to the news of the day often leads to long-term underperformance.
 This underperformance phenomenon, sometimes referred to as the “behavior gap”, has the potential to derail the most well thought out investment plans.
 It may be among the more compelling reasons for you to seek professional investment guidance.

 BluePrint is deeply committed to the study of behavioral finance, a relatively new field that combines psychological theory with finance.
 This information helps us to explain why people make the financial decisions they do.
-Armed with that knowledge and an unbiased, evidence-based approach to investing, we believe our team is well positioned to help you avoid behavioral pitfalls, and to both persevere and prosper through future market cycles.
+Armed with that knowledge and an unbiased, evidence-based approach to investing, we believe our team is well trained to help you potentially avoid behavioral pitfalls.

 “AT THE END OF YOUR LIFE, SAYING ‘I BEAT THE S&P BY 3 PERCENT’ DOESN’T MEAN ANYTHING, BUT IF YOU SAY, ‘I INVESTED WELL, I HAD A NICE HOUSE, MY KIDS WENT TO A GOOD SCHOOL,’ THAT’S SOMETHING.”
 Ashvin Chhabra